Robertboy18/Personal-Website/work-experience-new.md

 Last Saturday, we had our third ML theory session and we had two wonderful speakers Sree Harsha Nelaturu and Max Marion who talked about Meta Learning and Neural Information Retrieval respectively.
 I enjoyed the talks and it was very informative.
 <br>
 <br>
-Some of the resources are listed below
+Some of the resources are listed below:
 <br>
 <br>
 <bold>Neural Information Retrieval</bold> - Lecture Notes on